inngest/inngest/ui/apps/website/pages/blog/_posts/product-updates-jan-18.md

 ---
-heading: "Product updates:  Jan 18, 2022"
+heading: 'Product updates:  Jan 18, 2022'
 subtitle: What's fresh out of the oven recently, and what's cooking?
 Here's our bi-weekly product deep dive.
 date: 2022-01-19
-image: "/assets/blog/product-updates.jpg"
+image: '/assets/blog/product-updates.jpg'
 ---

 Hello fellow Inngesters!
 We’re kicking off 2022 with a new process.
 We’re starting bi-weekly product updates, giving you insight into the development happening over at Inngest.